Disclosure

 is vuze safe

-Many people download torrents using Vuze, making it a pretty popular torrent client.
+Many people use Vuze to download torrents, making it quite popular.
 But is Vuze safe?
-Or are there any risks?
+Are there any risks?

 Is Vuze Safe?